 A Christian has an affable, polite, friendly, and cheerful disposition in public and private.
 A Christian should not become annoyed, defensive or angry when corrected.
 A Christian must be humble enough to say, "Forgive me" or "I'm sorry" even if partially wrong.
 A Christian should be meek and lowly rather than proud, self-assertive and ambitious for honor.
 A Christian is not headstrong or opinionated.
 A Christian is not boastful.
 Christians don't speak with bravado or use a flippant tone.
 Christians avoid smart witticisms that draw attention to self.
 They dispense with foolish conversation, jesting, joking, and speaking idle words.
 All of which, dishonor Christ.

 Christians seek goodness not greatness.
 They encourage success in others.
 They belittle none.
 They base their self-worth on the merits of Christ not on the failings of others.
-They seek harmony not competition.
+They seek harmony without competition.
 They dispense with pride and self-importance.
 They practice humility.

 Christians refrain from sarcasm and talking in a vain trifling manner.
 Christians speak less and listen more.
 They overlook insults.
 They understand the power of silence.
 They overcome evil with good.